CianMRoche/AstroWiki/Cosmology/Cosmology - Questions.md

 ## 142
-**What is the Ly alpha forest?
+**W  is the Ly alpha forest?
 Why are cosmologists interested in it?**

 See [[Spectra#Lyman-alpha forest|Lyman alpha forest]].